 How do I spot fake Horizon Hobby products?

-- If a website is offering abnormally low pricing but requiring large minimum order quantities to receive it, they are not an authorized Horizon Hobby, LLC. reseller and are probably selling counterfeit merchandise.
+If a website is offering abnormally low pricing but requires large minimum order quantities to receive it, they are not an authorized Horizon Hobby, LLC. reseller and are probably selling counterfeit merchandise.

 Heli – 888-959-2304 | Air – 888-959-2305 | Surface – 888-959-2306

-Never provide personal information to any seller you doubt is authorized until you confirm first.
+Never provide personal information to any seller you doubt is an authorized retailer until you confirm first.

 If you have purchased a counterfeit product by mistake, call your credit card company and ask for an immediate "charge back" or "reversal of charges."
 If you bought it through a platform or payment service like eBay or Paypal, report the counterfeit seller to the payment service.
 Afterwards, be sure to monitor your credit card for suspicious activity.
 Many online counterfeit resellers are phishing websites created to steal personal information.